marcelm/cutadapt/doc/guide.rst

 there is at least one base before the found adapter, then the adapter is considered to be a 3' adapter and the adapter itself and everything following it is removed.
-Otherwise, the adapter is considered to be a 5' adapter and it is removed from the read, but the sequence after it it remains.
+Otherwise, the adapter is considered to be a 5' adapter and it is removed from the read, but the sequence after it remains.

 Here are some examples.